Quick Tips For Hosting A Dinner Party In A Small Apartment

 You shouldn’t have to give up entertaining just because you live in a small apartment.
-In fact, entertaining in small spaces can be fabulously intimate and have a certain charm.
-All it takes is a few smart choices and a little ingenuity.
+In fact, entertaining in small spaces can be wonderfully intimate and cozy.
+All it takes is a few smart choices and a little creativity.
 Here are 8 important tips for hosting the perfect dinner party in your small apartment.

 Keep Guest List Short